Portugal: My Best Tips for an Artsy Trip

 In the evening, head to the Bairro Alto for dinner and fado.
 Showy tourist shows are available, but I prefer prowling the back streets of the area in search of small restaurants and less touristy shows.

 Restaurante Canto do Camões doesn’t appear to have a website, but you’ll find reviews on TripAdvisor.
-It’s not the flashiest place in Lisbon, but it feels authentic and we like it.
+It’s not the flashiest place in Lisbon, but it feels authentic and I loved it.

 Day 3: Sintra